thanggtm/recruitment-dashboard/README.txt

-This CD is submitted to fulfill requirements for the degree of Bachelor Engineering in study program Computer Science.
+This project fulfill requirements for the degree of Bachelor Engineering in study program Computer Science.
 ==================================================================================================================================================================================
 The thesis work in this drive belongs to
 Name: Tran Minh Thang